thomasrix/basic-parcel-boilerplate/README.md

 npm run dev
 # Bundles to dev directory and starts watching for changes,
 # serving ./src/script/index.html via http://localhost:1234 from ./dev directory
+#
+#The objective is to keep as barebones as possible.
 ```